webcompat/webcompat.com/CONTRIBUTING.md

 You don't need to worry about the `TOKEN_MAP`&mdash;it's implemented in such a way to always fall back to the `BOT_OAUTH_TOKEN` token.

 ![Auth 404](https://i.cloudup.com/8FDA5bVc7l.png)

-## Installing Grunt

-We use [Grunt](http://gruntjs.com/) as a task runner to perform certain things (minify + concat JS assets, for example).

-You need to have [Node.js](http://nodejs.org/download/) installed to be able to run Grunt.
-Once that's done, use `npm` to install the grunt dependencies.
-Version 0.10.0 or above is required.

-First install the `grunt-cli` tool:

-`[sudo] npm install -g grunt-cli`

-Then, from the project root:

-`[sudo] npm install`

-You can then use the `grunt` command to run grunt tasks. `grunt --help` will list all the tasks.

 ## Running Tests